 Show and Sort View

 By default, the list view is organized by Indicators and sorted in descending order (show above).
 This means Indicator with the highest score is at the top.
-You can flip the order by clicking on Ascending.
+You can flip the order by clicking on Ascending. -

-Choosing Questions on the Show option displays the list of all Questions rather than Indicators: -
+Choosing Questions on the Show option displays the list of all Questions rather than Indicators:

 List View

-This list view shows the detailed scores for each Indicator, providing the you with insight into the most recent score and their progress over the past 24 months.
+This list view shows the detailed scores for each Indicator, providing you with insight into the most recent score and their progress over the past 24 months.

 Indicator View